madalinagriza/maky-frontend/README.md

 - `npm run build` – Type-check (`vue-tsc`) and create a production build.
 - `npm run preview` – Serve the latest build locally.

+## Deploying to Render

+1. Commit and push your changes so Render can pull the latest `main` branch.
+2. In the Render dashboard for this frontend, navigate to **Manage → Environment** and add a new variable: `VITE_API_BASE_URL=https://your-backend.onrender.com/api` (replace with your backend URL).
+3. Redeploy the frontend.
+When Render builds the site, Vite injects this variable so `apiClient` now points at the deployed backend.
+Locally, the value is typically undefined, so the code falls back to `/api`, letting Vite's dev proxy continue to target `http://localhost:8000`.

 ## Next steps